ahmetb/comcasted/README.md

 ## Tweaking

 If you want to run the speed test once, you can use the `comcasted.sh`.

-If you like to configure the periodic job interval, you need to modify the .plist file and re-install the launch agent using `osx.sh` command.
+If you like to configure the periodic speed test interval or where te results are saved, you need to modify the .plist file and re-install the launch agent using `osx.sh` command.

 If you configure your computer to not to go sleep when plugged and leave the lid open, it can run over the nights while you're sleeping as well.